 - Dog bites account for one-third of the total dollars paid out on homeowners insurance policies.

 - There are almost 17,000 dog bite claims paid annually.

 - The average amount paid on a dog bite claim is $30,000.

-This data is particularly troubling because Florida law is extremely liberal in terms of awarding compensation to dog bite victims.
-If someone is bitten when they are in a public area or lawfully on private property, the dog owner is liable even if the owner had no reason to believe the dog would act viciously.
+In Florida, if someone is bitten when they are in a public area or lawfully on private property, the dog owner is liable even if the owner had no reason to believe the dog would act viciously.
 In other words, the owner of the dog does not get one free bite.
 There are other theories of liability that also might provide a basis for imposing liability for a dog bite, such as: